The comfort, safety, convenience, and enjoyment of our streets through what happens on and along the street.Read More

 The Land Use Bylaw directs the town’s form and use, and helps Canmore work towards its Municipal Development Plan (MDP) vision:

 Canmore is a resilient and vibrant community, socially, economically, and environmentally.
 Its strength is in its resourceful and engaged citizens, who thrive together on the strength of the community’s heritage, long-term commitment to the diversity of its people, and health of the mountain landscape.

 To reach this vision, each regulation within the Land Use Bylaw plays a role in supporting sustainable growth, respecting community character, improving mobility choice, and more.

-Why are we proposing a new Land Use Bylaw (LUB)?
+Why a new Land Use Bylaw (LUB)?

-What is proposed in the new LUB?
+What changed in the new LUB?

 Key areas to note are:

 - The Administration section of the new LUB improves readability, and reflects recent changes to how applications are processed and outlined in the Municipal Government Act.

 - Accessory Dwelling Units (ADU), which includes secondary suites, garden suites and garage suites, will be allowed in all single family type residential districts and within duplexes.
 New restrictions on unit size and height are in place, and at least one parking stall must be provided per unit.
 Detached Dwellings are now a discretionary use and Detached with an Accessory Dwelling Unit are a permitted use in all residential districts (to provide further incentives to create ADUs).

 - There is a limit to house sizes of a maximum of 325m2 (3,500ft2) on lots under 930m2.